PierreBeaucoral/PierreBeaucoral.github.io/content/authors/admin/_index.md

     url: https://cerdi.uca.fr/#/admin

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include development economics, climate adaptation and mitigation, environnement, development and climate finance
+bio: My research interests include development economics, climate adaptation and mitigation, environnement, development and climate finance.

 # Interests to show in About widget
 interests: